 The vet tech may then apply for credentialing through the Academy of Veterinary Surgical Technicians (AVST) for recognition as a surgical tech—i.e., a VTS (Surgery).
 This requires that applicants possess at least 10,000 hours of work as a credentialed vet tech (6,000 of those hours in a surgical environment), along with 40 hours of qualifying continuing education, an extensive case log review, two letters of recommendation, and a passing score on an exam.

-The Balance (February 2017) reported that veterinary surgical technicians earned an average annual salary of $37,000 in 2012, although that amount has almost certainly risen since then.
-Employment opportunities are also relatively abundant for those with qualifications as a veterinary surgical assistant.
-For example, a search on Indeed (June 2017) for this position yielded 1,661 results nationwide.
+Employment opportunities are also relatively abundant for those with qualifications as veterinary surgical assistants.
+For example, a search on Indeed (2021) for this position yielded 110 results nationwide.

 Marine Veterinary Technician